 Keep moving through the steps until you get there.
 Track your progress by checking off when you have completed the steps along the way.
 Celebrate smaller achievements.

-Ask the youth to share specific activities they plan to do, along with an aligning value.
-If they get stuck, invite the youth to brainstorm activities together.
+Ask group members to share specific activities they plan to do, along with an aligning value.
+If they get stuck, ask other group members to brainstorm activities for them.

 4 Exposure